ebeeton/buddhabrot-go/README.md

 ![Buddhabrot image](/samples/sample.png)

+This plot took about eight minutes on an eight-core machine using the parameters below.

 # Usage

 `go run .` starts an HTTP server on port 3000.
 The parameters used to plot the